rendaduiyan/ann/README.md

 sets of neurons.
 Each thread has associated its own set.This method imposes higher frequency of synchronization than data parallelization.
 * Approach in this project is similar to second one but it's DIFFERENT: each thread has NO associated its own set.
 It's more like a threadpool consuming network nodes in a thread-safety queue.
 Neurons in lower layers are always pushed into the queue than those in higher layers.
 The target is to deminlate the overhead for high-frequency-synchronization.
 # Status
 This project is still in progress.
-The ANN in one thread is implemented; first batch of test results are achieved.
+First batch of test results are achieved.
 More specifically, the status is updated in TO-DO section.
 # Test Results
 Test environments:
 * Memory: 2.5 GiB